wajihullahbaig/VGGFaceMatching/README.md

 ### With SVM Classification

 Using SVM classification, a touch better accuracy is achieved when that data set for each individual is split by 75% for training 25% to testing.
 That is 6 images for training and 2 images for testing.
 The code handles creating the train/test split and formats the data acceptable by SVM.
-Note that face image features were extracted using mean image subtraction as explained above.
+Note that face image features were extracted using mean image subtraction as explained below.

 | Accuracy (100%) | Remarks
 | --------------- |:----------------------------------------------------:|